 Employees who are on pandemic isolation or quarantine pursuant to a local, county, state, or federal order or regulation shall be permitted to utilize accrued sick time to cover any missed regularly scheduled shifts until they return to duty or test positive, up to a maximum of fourteen days.
-Upon testing positive, the employee shall be placed on paid administrative leave until able to return to work, up to a maximum of 21 days.
+Upon testing positive, the employee shall be placed on paid administrative leave until able to return to work, up to the CDC recommended quarantine time.

-Employees who are placed on a quarantine as a result of a workplace exposure shall be compensated their regularly scheduled hours for the Centers for Disease Control recommended time frame, up to twenty-one (21) days
+Employees who are placed on a quarantine as a result of a workplace exposure shall be compensated their regularly scheduled hours for the Centers for Disease Control recommended time frame.

 Employees shall be compensated two (2) hours pay as hours worked for any doctor's visits, consultations, follow-ups, physical therapy, etc., related to an on-duty injury or illness in the statutory waiting period, provided that such visits are required and/or ordered by the treating medical provided on record for the claim.
-Such compensation shall be in addition to any light duty hours worked, not to exceed the employee's regular scheduled hours.
+Such compensation shall be in addition to any light duty hours worked, not to exceed the employees' regular scheduled hours.